-Advanced standing credit is available to new students for certain undergraduate courses completed within the previous ten years at regionally accredited institutions, institutions accredited by the Association for Biblical Higher Education, and other institutions approved by Cornerstone University.
-In keeping with accrediting standards (The Association of Theological Schools), GRTS limits advanced standing credits to 1/6th of the graduate degree program.
+Advanced standing credit is available to new students for certain undergraduate courses completed within 10 years prior to graduation at GRTS.
+These courses must be completed at regionally accredited institutions, institutions accredited by the Association of Biblical Higher Education, and other institutions approved by Cornerstone University.
+In keeping with accrediting standards (The Association of Theological Schools), GRTS limits advanced standing credits to 1/4th of the graduate degree program.
 Consideration for advanced standing credit is limited to 300/400 level undergraduate courses in which a grade of "B" (3.0) or better was achieved in an equivalent course.
 Evaluative judgment for advanced standing is made on the basis of examination in the content area or by assessment of a relevant sample of student work.
 New students have one calendar year from their original matriculation date at GRTS to apply for advanced standing credit.
 Credits granted by advanced standing will appear on the student's academic transcript and contribute to program completion, but will not be included in the student's cumulative grade point average calculation.